TypeStrong/grunt-ts/README.md

 ## TypeScript Compilation Task for GruntJS

 Grunt-ts is an npm package that handles TypeScript compilation work in GruntJS build scripts.
+This project, much like Grunt itself, is now in a mature maintenance phase and no significant features will be considered.
+New maintainers welcome!

-It provides a [Grunt-compatible wrapper](#support-for-tsc-switches) for the `tsc` command-line compiler, and provides some [additional functionality](#grunt-ts-gruntfilejs-options) that improves the TypeScript development workflow.
+Grunt-ts provides a [Grunt-compatible wrapper](#support-for-tsc-switches) for the `tsc` command-line compiler, and provides some [additional functionality](#grunt-ts-gruntfilejs-options) that improves the TypeScript development workflow.
 Grunt-ts supports compiling against [tsconfig.json](#tsconfig) or even a [Visual Studio project](#vs) directly.
 Grunt-ts is itself written in [TypeScript](./tasks/ts.ts).

 ### Looking for Maintainers
 Do you use grunt-ts?
 Would you like to help keep it up-to-date for new TypeScript versions?
 Please let [@nycdotnet](https://github.com/nycdotnet) know.